Find Trade Colleges

 Operation and Control: Controlling operations of equipment or systems.

-In the United States, there were 38,800 jobs for Ship Captain in 2016.
+There were about 38,800 jobs for Ship Captain in 2016 (in the United States).
 New jobs are being produced at a rate of 8.8% which is above the national average.
 The Bureau of Labor Statistics predicts 3,400 new jobs for Ship Captain by 2026.
-There will be an estimated 4,400 positions for Ship Captain per year.
+The BLS estimates 4,400 yearly job openings in this field.

 undefined